dart-lang/language/working/0015-infer-required/feature-specification.md

 parameters are exactly the ones whose type is potentially non-nullable, which means that the migration will simply be to delete every occurrence of `required`.
-Of course, we aren't forced to have a migration at all, if it is more convenient to leave code unchanged.
+Of course, we aren't forced to have a migration at all, if it is more convenient to leave the code unchanged.

 On the other hand, it should be noted that we can't allow every occurrence of `required` to be inferred.